Moshekwa Langa: Career

 Langa has said about his work, "If I had to explain what I do to someone, I would say I make kind of dreamscapes…I try to record aspects of waking and sleeping time."
 One critic said his work "has interrogated land and public and personal politics through the mapping of territory and cultural environments."
+Langa's work has also been described as "poetic" and deals with a variety of psychological themes, such as the "elusiveness of meaning."
+Langa's extensive practice is frequently philosophical in nature, and he has stated belonging, longing, desire, and separation as some themes he has explored.